menandmice/micetro_docs/guides/implementation/updates.rst

 1. Log in to the Management Console
 2. Navigate to :guilabel:`Tools --> Update Status`
 3. Review the version reported for each of the listed components.
-The listed version number for the Men&Mice Suite is listed near the top, and should match the version of each component in the list.
+The listed version number for Micetro is listed near the top, and should match the version of each component in the list.
 4. Log in to the Web Application, click on the :guilabel:`User` icon in the top menu.
 Verify that the version listed there matches the version of the Men&Mice Central that was installed.

 .. note::